-After staying clear of the U.S for more than 60 years, iconic Irish beer maker Guinness announced it is opening its first brewery in the United States, following an $80 million investment.
+After staying clear of the U.S for more than 60 years, iconic Irish beer maker Guinness has opened its first brewery in the United States, following an $80 million investment.

-The new brewery, which is set to open near Baltimore on Aug.
-3, will include a visitor center, a 270-seat restaurant and a tap room.
+The new brewery, which opened near Baltimore on Friday, will include a visitor center, a 270-seat restaurant and a tap room.
 It will also create around 200 jobs for the region, Diageo, the brand’s owner said in a statement.
 The firm briefly owned a brewery in New York from 1949 to 1954.

 "The USA is probably the most dynamic and exciting beer market in the world right now, and, put simply, we'd like to be closer to the action," Guinness said in a statement.